 Obstetricians are secondary/tertiary maternity care specialists who care for birthing people who have pregnancies with complex medical needs.
 If you develop higher medical needs during your pregnancy, Midwives (and other primary maternity caregivers ie: Family Physicians) are able to consult and work in collaboration with Obstetricians who can support complex medical needs and provide access to surgical birth options (caesarean section).

 No matter who you choose to enter into a caregiving relationship with during your pregnancy, it’s important that you feel supported, respected and physically, emotionally and psychologically safe with your care provider.

 Midwives view pregnancy and birth as normal family life events and understand that labour and birth work best when the birthing person feels private, safe and undisturbed (Buckley, 2016).

 - Trauma-informed midwifery care that recognizes that pregnant people often have intersecting experiences throughout their lives that may make accessing reproductive healthcare more challenging.

 - Space for partners and chosen support people to ask questions and to receive support of their own.

-- Routine prenatal wellness visits (listening to fetal heart rate, belly measurements, palpating fetal position, blood pressure checks, informed choice discussions, mental wellness check ins to visiting and getting to know one another).
+- Prenatal wellness visits (which can include anything from listening to fetal heart rate, belly measurements, palpating fetal position, blood pressure check, informed choice discussions, mental wellness check ins to visiting and getting to know one another).

 - Every 4-5 weeks in clinic until ~28 weeks.